 It is difficult to regulate a "dose" of ketamine, and there is only a slight difference in dose between the desired effects and an overdose.
 Ketamine is a depressant at higher doses and can dangerously reduce heart rate and respiratory function.
 Combining ketamine with other depressants, like alcohol, valium, or GHB, can lead to serious medical consequences.
 It can also produce delirium, amnesia, impaired motor function or depression at high doses.

-Are there long-term consequences to taking ketamine?
+Are there long-term consequences to using ketamine?

 There is some anecdotal evidence that low-dose intoxication can impair learning ability, attention, and memory.
 Like other hallucinogens, ketamine can also cause severe flashbacks.
 Frequent use and higher doses can cause disruptions in consciousness, leading to neurosis or other mental disorders.

-How do I recognize a problem with ketamine?
+How do I recognize problematic ketamine use?

-Spending time thinking about ketamine.
+- Premeditation.
+Spending exaggerated amounts of time thinking about ketamine.